1907 Vancouver anti-Asian riots

 The Vancouver riots occurred September 7–9, 1907, in Vancouver, British Columbia, Canada.
 At about the same time there were similar anti-Asian riots in Bellingham, Washington, San Francisco, and other West Coast cities.
 They were not coordinated but instead reflected common underlying anti-immigration attitudes.
 Agitation for direct action was led by labour unions and small business.
-No one was killed but the damage to Asian-owned property was extensive.
-One result was an informal agreement whereby the government of China stopped emigration to Canada.
+Damage to Asian-owned property was extensive.

 Causes of riots

 In the early years of the twentieth century race relations on the Pacific Coast of Canada were strained.
 There were an estimated 16,000 Chinese immigrants in the province at the 1901 census, an increase from the prior 1881 (4,350) and 1891 (8,910) counts.
 There were also 8,000 Japanese and around 5,000 South Asians.
 The Chinese had come to Canada to build the railways; the Japanese to fish; and Indians to farm and log.

 At this time, other ships with more migrants were arriving, including the Suian Maru [83 Japanese, 1906], SS Kumeric [1,177 Japanese, 1907], SS Tartar [514 Indians, 1907], and the SS Monteagle [901 Indians, further 100 in 1908].
 Meanwhile, the Panic of 1907, caused by the failure of Augustus Heinze's brother's bank in New York, exacerbated the difficult labour market and brought racial tensions to the fore.

 White people perceived Asians as taking "their" jobs.
 Australia had enacted the Immigration Restriction Act 1901 which promulgated the White Australia policy and eliminated Asian immigration shortly after federation.
 The Asian Exclusion League in Canada lobbied for Canada to do the same.

 The riots that broke out on September 7, 1907 were the accumulation of growing enmity toward the Asian immigrants that were coming to the United States and parts of Canada.
 "By the end of October 1907, new arrivals totaled 11,440.
 Of these immigrants the Japanese accounted for 8,125, the Chinese 1,266, and the Punjabi Sikhs 2,049".
-As the numbers of Asian immigrants continued to grow, anti-Asian activist began to feel threatened that the Japanese could "ultimately control [Vancouver] part of Canada".
+As the numbers of Asian immigrants continued to grow, anti-Asian activists began to feel threatened that the Japanese could "ultimately control [Vancouver] part of Canada".
 The riots represented the voices and feelings of anti-Asian activists, in attempt to "convince federal authorities of the seriousness of anti-Japanese sentiment in British Columbia".